Pinterest loves fresh pins on Pinterest or “new pins”. The more fresh content you can create to be shared from your website, the better.

 It's also important to keep the length of your text to a similar length to that of the text on the template.
 Then you can be sure you won't mess up the design structure and balance of the final image.
 Trust the template designers … they know what they're doing.

-3. Use Filters and Effects
+3. Use Filters, Effects and Elements

 Along with changing out the image or text, you can also use your design tool to add effects that change up the visual.
 These include: